British Guiana 1 cent Magenta

 Five years later, McKinnon sold his collection to Wylie Hall, who asked London dealer Edward Pemberton to look at it.
 It was at this time that it was identified as a unique stamp.
 Rumors of a second copy have surfaced from time to time.
 Noted stamp collector Baron Philippe von Ferrari bought the unique stamp in 1878 for 150 pounds.
 Upon his death in 1917 he bequeathed the stamp to the Berlin Postal Museum, but the French government seized it as war reparations and sold it in 1922.
 In the 1920s, it was owned by famous collector Arthur Hind, who was rumored to have bought a second copy and destroyed it so he would still own the only example.
 It is the only British Commonwealth stamp missing in the collection of Queen Elizabeth II.

 Although the 1-cent magenta was displayed frequently at expositions throughout most of the 20th century, it has not been seen in public since the 1970s.
 Its most recent owner was eccentric millionaire heir John E. DuPont, who was convicted in 1997 of murdering Olympian wrestler Dave Schultz and sentenced to 30 years in prison.
 DuPont bought the stamp in 1980 for $935,000, a record price for any stamp at the time.
 DuPont died in prison in 2010.
 In 2014, DuPont's heirs announced that his British Guiana collection, including this famous unique stamp, would be put up for auction.
 On June 17, 2014, this unique stamp was sold to shoe designer Stuart Weitzman with a bid of $7.9 million (nearly $9.5 million with the buyer's fee), a new world's record.
-In November 2014 the National Postal Museum announced a long-term loan from the new owner of the stamp to display it at the museum in Washington DC for three years beginning in April 2015.
+In November 2014 the National Postal Museum announced a long-term loan from the new owner of the stamp to display it at the museum in Washington DC, where it was on display until December 2019.